hydrodynamicstability/statquotes/README.md

   - George E.P.
 Box, William G. Hunter, and J. Stuart Hunter (1978)

   - *Statistics for Experimenters:  An Introduction to Design, Data Analysis, and Model Building*.
 Wiley.

+- "If your experiment needs statistics, you ought to have done a better experiment."

+  - Lord Ernest Rutherford, 1908 Nobel Laureate in Chemistry

 ## Exploratory and confirmatory